EmanuelButoiGit/EmanuelButoiGit/README.md

 ### Hi there, I am Butoi Emanuel-Sebastian 👋

-I am computer engineer (ISM) fresh graduate.
-I am looking for a good, positive and supportive environment.
+I am a passionate developer who is opened to learn any kind of language (C++, C#, Java, Python, etc) and new technologies.
+I like new challenges so don't be afraid to send me a message.